ollipal/botafar/docs/source/raspi.md

 botafar.run()
 ```

-3. Execute the **main.py** file, and open the returned link in browser. **Most likely you want to open the link on other device, NOT on the Raspberry Pi itself**.
+3. Execute the **main.py** file, and open the returned link in browser. **Most likely you want to open the link on other device, NOT on the Raspberry Pi itself** ([help](https://docs.botafar.com/help#supported-browsers)).
 Browser on Raspberry Pi tends to be too slow for a good experience.

 ```
 $ python main.py